Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 balos beach

-Rethymnon – Balos Beach road.
-Google maps 2022.
+Rethymnon – Balos Beach Road.
+Google Maps 2024.

-Rethymno is not as far from Balos as Agios Nikolaos or Heraklion, however, if you intend to make your Rethymno-Balos a day trip, you will have to get up early to avoid the crowds.
+Rethymno is not as far from Balos as Agios Nikolaos or Heraklion.
+However, if you intend to make your Rethymno-Balos a day trip, you must get up early to avoid the crowds.

-Likewise, if you’re traveling back to Rethymno on the same day, you might want to get back on the road early to avoid the dirt road in the dark, but also the traffic.
+Likewise, if you’re traveling back to Rethymno on the same day, you might want to get back on the road early to avoid the dirt road in the dark and the traffic.

-Remember that the same highway also takes tourists to Falasarna and the popular beaches of Elafonisi and Paleochora.
+Remember that the same highway also takes tourists to Falasarna and the famous beaches of Elafonisi and Paleochora.

 balos beach

-Cars outside the parking lot, on the actual road, are a common view in the high season.
+Cars outside the parking lot and on the road are a standard view in the high season.

 An early departure will reduce your time on the beach.
-You might also have to leave before the wonderful sunset on the west coast.
-Otherwise, book a stay nearby (in Kaliviani or Kissamos) and leave early on the next day.
+You might also have to leave before the beautiful sunset on the west coast.
+Otherwise, book a stay nearby (in Kaliviani or Kissamos) and leave early the next day.

 How to Get From Chania to Balos